MrJasonJapan/jobscheduler-docker/README.md

 http://localhost:4446 (root / root)

-# How to View Test Job Chain with Test Job
+# View Test Job Chain with Test Job

-After loggin in, navigate to the "Job Chains" tab, then click on the "test" folder in the left pane.
+After logging in, navigate to the "Job Chains" tab, then click on the "test" folder in the left pane.
 Click on "job_chain1" to view the job chain details.
 You should see "job01" in the job chain flow representation.

-# How to use the Job Agent

-comming soon... hopefully...